 The Sylvia Fedoruk Canadian Centre for Nuclear Innovation Inc. (Fedoruk Centre) was established in 2011 as a not-for-profit corporation, with an independent Board of Directors (the Board), a single Member, the University of Saskatchewan, and baseline funding from the province through an Agreement with Innovation Saskatchewan.
 Our founding stakeholders set out to stimulate new research, development, training and open discourse so that citizens of Saskatchewan could participate in the application of nuclear science and technology to target impact areas.
-To date, the Fedoruk Centre has awarded more than \$7.8M in grants supporting 50 research Projects that have enabled Saskatchewan scientists to contribute broadly to subjects in the nuclear domain.
+To date, the Fedoruk Centre has awarded more than \$8M in grants supporting 53 research Projects that have enabled Saskatchewan scientists to contribute broadly to subjects in the nuclear domain.

-For 2024, the Fedoruk Centre is issuing a Call for Proposals of Projects that align with the Fedoruk Centre's purpose and target impact areas.
-Priority consideration will be given to proposals linked to workforce development for the deployment of nuclear technologies in Saskatchewan for energy, health and advanced materials.
-The total Budget for the Call is up to \$400K for cash contributions from the Fedoruk Centre, applied towards Project costs plus institutional overheads, for 4 to 8 Projects.
+For 2025, the Fedoruk Centre is issuing a Call for Proposals of Projects that align with the Fedoruk Centre's purpose and target impact areas.
+Priority consideration will be given to proposals linked to workforce development for the deployment of nuclear technologies in Saskatchewan for energy and health.
+The total available Budget for the Call may be up to \$200K for cash contributions from the Fedoruk Centre, applied towards Project costs plus institutional overheads, for 1 to 3 Projects.